isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p></p>
 </li>
 </ol>
-<p>Your TradeTrust-issued documents utilise the latest technical methods
+<p>Your TradeTrust-issued documents utilize the latest technical methods,
-such as that of W3C Verifiable Credentials, ERC-721, and compliant to UNCITRAL MLETR which enable them to meet requirements specified in various statutory laws.
-Now, you can enjoy the legal certainty and commercial predictability when conducting global trade.</p>
+such as W3C Verifiable Credentials and ERC-721, compliant with UNCITRAL MLETR, meeting requirements specified in various statutory laws.
+Now, you can enjoy legal certainty and commercial predictability when conducting global trade.</p>
 <h4>THREE Key Functionalities</h4>
 <p>TradeTrust empowers you to</p>
 <ol data-tight="true" class="tight">